Return Policy & Procedure

 (Logging in to an online class does NOT count as attendance.)

 - A student who withdraws from a module or dynamic class within the term must still be attending another class or is considered to be a withdrawal, even if registered for future classes starting within the term.
-If a student is not still enrolled within a future course within the same semester, the student must— at the time of withdrawal from a sub-term– provide a written statement to the College Registrar and/or Financial Aid Office indicating intent to attend (within 45 days) a future class within the semester, or the student is considered to be a withdrawal; and a Return to Title IV calculation must be completed.
+If a student is not still enrolled within a future course within the same semester, the student must— at the time of withdrawal from a sub-term– provide a written statement to the University Registrar and/or Financial Aid Office indicating intent to attend (within 45 days) a future class within the semester, or the student is considered to be a withdrawal, and a Return to Title IV calculation must be completed.
 (If the student doesn’t actually attend that future class, a Return to Title IV calculation is still required; withdrawal date/last date of attendance dates back to originally confirmed withdrawal date.)

 - At the time of withdrawal, did the student provide written confirmation of anticipated attendance in a later starting, registered course within the semester?
 (If no, the student is considered a withdrawal, and a Return to Title IV calculation must be completed.
 If yes, no Return to Title IV calculation is required unless the student doesn’t attend or quits the future dynamic class.)

-Remember: Recalculation of aid for enrollment-status changes due to dropped or never attended classes is required before any Return to Title IV calculation is completed.
+Remember: Recalculation of aid for enrollment status changes due to dropped or never attended classes is required before any Return to Title IV calculation is completed.

 Step 1) The first step is a series of formulas to determine the amount of aid that must be returned.
 Following the determination of the last date of attendance, the school must calculate the number of days attended and the total number of days the student was scheduled to complete within the term; weekends count, and any period of no classes which is five days in length or greater are excluded.
 Days attended are then divided by days in the term the student was scheduled to complete to calculate the percentage completed.
 That percentage is multiplied by the total aid for which the student is eligible to determine the amount of aid earned (% completed x total aid = earned aid).
 Total aid – earned aid = unearned aid (aid to be returned).